 Third, there are differences in the level of interactivity, and this is directly related to the scalability of the systems.
 While web conferencing solutions have lower scalability limits than webcasting systems, they’re able to achieve near real-time voice communication, in which conversations can be held between participants with perceptually no delay – less than one second, and ideally 200 milliseconds or less between what’s said by one participant and heard by others.
 This is what makes web conferences perfect for small, highly interactive meetings.

 Fourth, there are differences in the video quality.
-During a web conference, video of the person speaking typically has a maximum resolution of 640×480 when there are more than two participants in the meeting, while webcasting software streams presenter video in broadcast quality (720p at 30 frames per second).
+During a web conference, video of the person speaking typically has a maximum resolution of 640×480 when there are more than two participants in the meeting, while webcasting software streams presenter video in broadcast quality (up to 1080p at 60 frames per second).

 Likewise, recordings of web conferences and webcasts differ in their quality.
 Web conferences that are recorded don’t include video of the people speaking, instead consisting of audio and the content of the presenter’s screen.
 Webcasts are typically recorded by default and consist of both presenter video and screen content – each recorded in HD 720p or 1080p.